-Cybersecurity penetration testing plays an important role in SOC 2 audits as well as ongoing security reviews by helping organizations identify, assess, and remediate security vulnerabilities.
+Penetration testing plays an important role in compliance audits as well as ongoing security reviews by helping organizations identify, assess and remediate security vulnerabilities.
 Also known as a pen test, a penetration test is a security evaluation or exercise performed to discover security weaknesses that malicious actors could use to gain access to an organization’s systems and sensitive data.

 The Importance of Cyber Penetration Testing

-For compliance purposes, pen testing is conducted to help organizations meet well-known industry standards and frameworks, such as SOC, HITRUST, NIST, or other frameworks.
+For compliance purposes, pen testing is conducted to help organizations meet well-known industry standards and frameworks, such as SOC, ISO, HITRUST, FedRamp, PCI, or other frameworks.

-In this context, pen testing complements the organization’s vulnerability management program.
-It demonstrates to third parties that active security evaluations are being done to identify potential risks and to improve the organization’s overall security posture.
+In this context, pen testing complements the organization’s vulnerability management program and demonstrates to third parties that active security evaluations are being done to identify potential risks and impacts to the business.

 Pen testing allows a third party to identify system vulnerabilities and threats.
-In turn, this evaluation helps organizations prioritize the most impactful security risks and design and implement controls to mitigate these risks.
+In turn, this evaluation helps organizations prioritize the most impactful security risks, and to design and implement controls to mitigate these risks.

 Who Can Perform the Test?

-Penetration testing is typically performed by external resources or specialized firms who bring not only technical experience and abilities but also an objective assessment of any discovered vulnerabilities and their seriousness.
-It’s important for pen testers to be certified and to have relevant qualifications.
+Penetration testing is typically performed by external resources or specialized firms who bring not only technical experience and abilities, but also an objective assessment of any discovered vulnerabilities and their seriousness.
+It’s important for pen testers to be certified and to have relevant qualifications including experience.

 Penetration Testing vs. Vulnerability Scanning